Dionisiy/CA/modifying-html-elements.md

 1. We can select an element using`$("p")` and assign it to a variable

-1. We can move the position in the DOM by using the variable in our`after()` statement
+2. We can move the position in the DOM by using the variable in our`after()` statement

+> Note: This does not copy the element from one location to another, it moves the original element effectively saving you from having to delete the original